johnfoley14/voip-webapp/README.md

 To access the core functionalities of the webpage, the server secret is required.
 Please use "isevoip" to bypass this authentication.
 Any username can be used.

+# source code

+Important source code discussed in the project report can be found at ./voip-webapp/voip/ui_components

 # nginx deployment
 sudo nginx -t